Black male leaders warn Biden ‘will lose’ election if he doesn't name Black female running mate

 “What about the 1994 Crime Bill?
 Let’s be clear about the kind of remorse and reckoning that matters in 2020 when the Black community is still suffering the consequences for these oppressive measures.
 So, Black women are the only ones required to stay in their place and to show remorse for even questioning their own oppression?” the co-signers asked.

-Biden has made fighting for civil rights and taking aim at systemic racism a central tenant of his 2020 presidential campaign.
+Biden has made fighting for civil rights and taking aim at systemic racism a central tenet of his 2020 presidential campaign.
 And he’s heavily criticized Trump on the issue, labeling him a “racist” president.

 BRAZILE: BIDEN WOULD BENEFIT BY NAMING BLACK WOMAN AS VP